Answers about Inactive Accounts

 All states have programs requiring banks to transfer funds held in inactive accounts to the state for safekeeping.
 This is often referred to as escheatment.

 Most state offices have web sites where you can initiate a search for unclaimed property held in your name.
-You can start your search by visiting www.unclaimed.org.
+You can start your search by visiting the National Association of Unclaimed Property Administrators (NAUPU) web site.